 2022 Beijing Olympics: Kamila Valieva facing expulsion after positive drug test confirmed for Russian figure skater

-Valieva's positive test was confirmed on Tuesday, one day after she starred in Russia's victory in the team event in Beijing; Her team successfully challenged a provisional suspension, and she was practising again on Friday when the ITA ended days of speculation
+Valieva starred in Russia's victory in the team event in Beijing on Monday; her team successfully challenged a provisional suspension, and she was practising again on Friday when the ITA confirmed her positive test; Court of Arbitration for Sport set to hold urgent hearing

 Fifteen-year-old Russian figure skater Kamila Valieva faces being thrown out of the Winter Olympics after the International Testing Agency confirmed she tested positive for a banned heart medication in December.

-The ITA and the International Olympic Committee are now challenging the lifting of the provisional suspension, with a view to determining Valieva's continued participation in the Games.
+Both the ITA, on behalf of the International Olympic Association, and the World Anti-Doping Agency (WADA) have launched separate challenges to the lifting of the provisional suspension, with a view to determining Valieva's continued participation in the Games.
 She is the overwhelming favourite to win the women's individual competition, which starts on Tuesday.

 However, the ITA effectively claimed it had been forced to issue its clarification due to the failure of the media to adhere to that same principle, following days of speculation that originally emanated from the delay in the awarding of medals for the team event.